 Big Feed festival celebrates Banbury's food businesses

-Watch this new video about The Big Feed festival 2018 that captures all the stories of the day – enormous thanks to everyone who supported, participated, and came along on the day.
+Watch this new video about The Big Feed festival 2018 that captures all the stories of the day – enormous thanks to everyone who supported, participated, and came along.
 I loved writing a science show script about Banbury’s food heritage and delivering it with experiments by Andres Tretiakov.

 The Big Feed festival 2018, as reported in The Banbury Guardian: